About

 Co-editor

 Molly is a reader, writer, and former Alameda County civil jury foreman.
 A UX writer at Figma by day, her design influences include PBS’s Wishbone, Bob Fosse’s All That Jazz, and the good city of Toronto.
-The Goofus in her Goofus-and-Gallant partnership with Jane, her 2025 editorial goals are to use larger typeface and to develop “acting skills.”
+The Goofus in her Goofus-and-Gallant partnership with Jane, her 2025 creative goal is to use larger typefaces.

 Co-editor

 Molly is a reader, writer, and former Alameda County civil jury foreman.
 A UX writer at Figma by day, her design influences include PBS’s Wishbone, Bob Fosse’s All That Jazz, and the good city of Toronto.
-The Goofus in her Goofus-and-Gallant partnership with Jane, her 2025 editorial goals are to use larger typeface and to develop “acting skills.”
+The Goofus in her Goofus-and-Gallant partnership with Jane, her 2025 creative goal is to use larger typefaces.

 Jane Justice Leibrock